 Once sufficient patient data have been received and analyzed, ASCO will deliver periodic reports on key insights, including characteristics of patients with cancer most impacted by COVID-19, estimates of disease severity, treatment modifications or delays, implementation of telemedicine in the cancer treatment setting, and clinical outcomes among patients related to both COVID-19 and cancer.

 The registry is open to all oncology programs, including physician-owned, academic, and hospital/health system-owned practices, and hospitals in the United States.
-You can learn more about the ASCO Registry by clicking here.

 Please also be aware that CMS has announced that ASCO’s Survey on COVID-19 in Oncology Registry is an acceptable clinical trial registry for the MIPS COVID-19 Clinical Trials Improvement Activity.